wodo-platform/wp-smart-contracts/README.md

 ## Wodo Gaming Token Contract - XWGT

-WodoGamingToken contract is a stanrad ERC20 built upon openzeppelin contracts.
+WodoGamingToken contract - contracts/wodo/WodoGamingToken.sol - is a stanrad ERC20 built upon openzeppelin contracts.
 It is created with 1B fixed total supply and not possible to mint(generate) additional tokens once the contracts is deployed.
 It offers token burning , pausing and account blocking functionalties to adress business critical aspects.

 Multiple roles are defined, each allowed to perform different sets of actions described above.
-Also contract owner is assigned to admin role so that the owner can manage role assigments using the functions available in the contracts.
+Also contract owner is assigned to admin role so that the owner can manage role assigments using the functions available in the contract.

 ```code
     bytes32 public constant PAUSER_ROLE = keccak256("PAUSER_ROLE");